SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Initialization.md

 } else {
     print("Unable to initialize one unnamed product") }
-// 打印 "Unable to initialize one unnamed product"
+// 打印 "Unable to initialize one unnamed product"。
 ```

 <!--